 Discomforts of pregnancy, breastfeeding, weaning

 Discomforts of cancer treatments

-Client likes the holism of including breast treatment in massage ( it is very common in more advanced societies e.i.
+Client likes the holistic approach of including breast treatment in massage ( it is very common in more advanced societies e.i.

-Client has a personal goal of becoming more comfortable with having her breast touched
+Client has a personal goal of becoming more comfortable with having her breasts touched.

 Assistance with breast monitoring